Money Management skills deficiency

-You may, for instance, begin withdrawing from 4.5 to 5.5% if 60% of your money is invested in stocks and you are willing to cut 10% of it during market fall.
+You may, for instance, begin withdrawing from 4.5 to 5.5% if 60% of your money is invested in stocks and you are willing to cut 10% of it during the market fall.

 However, if you are not comfortable with the stocks and prefer more safe investments like bonds and CDs, then even 4% withdrawing could be too high, and the safe amount would be only 3%.
 This is because the stocks return substantially more than bonds or CDs in the long term.

 If you want to know how I allocated my money for retirement, read my 4-parts post in the Investment category.
 Also, read more about retirement planning.

 My take on assets allocation is more contrarian because there are many special types of investments that can generate more income.
 One can contain the mix of several types of investments - not only stocks and bonds.

-I am going to post the article about annuities.
+Here is my article about annuities.
 You should spend time and read about them to get familiar.

-Annuities provide guaranteed life time income but you have to know how to invest properly.
+Annuities provide guaranteed lifetime income but you have to know how to invest properly.
 It is critical!

 Be wise, man!